Brake-ing News

-We have replaced the undercarriage suspension rubber bands (a tricky job and not for the faint-hearted), so we now just need to recondition the wheels and brakes and then we can pop the aircraft back onto the ground.
+We have replaced the undercarriage suspension rubber bands (a tricky job and not for the faint-hearted) so we just need to recondition the wheels and brakes and we can pop the aircraft back onto the ground.

 The brakes on our Auster are about the same size as those fitted to my mate’s 1975 Yamaha FS1E 50cc moped, (a “Fizzie” for those old enough to remember).
 I say my mate’s as I could never afford such a luxury – but I did fix-them-up.
 The Fizzie’s brakes were never up to much and I expect these single-leading shoe specimens on the Auster will be of a similar performance.
 The pad pivots were partially seized and the adjuster was unmovable so they were properly ready for some care and attention.